ehufsted/HalftonePAL/README.md

 - Save the circles or pattern as JPG, SVG, and TXT files.
 - Switch between black and white ink.
 - Can choose to omit the largest circles or line segments

+New in v1.4
+- Program is resizeable
+- Can choose a folder for saving patterns
+- Dots are no longer rendered as circles
+- Moved control bar to the top

 [**Download at itch.io.**](https://ehufsted.itch.io/HalftonePAL)